 After the honeymoon period, the narcissistic husband starts berating his wife, criticizing her behavior and pointing out each and every detail that bothers him.
 His wife stays with him at this point because she feels trapped and helpless, still in the throes of the emotional “hook”.
 Over time, the relationship disintegrates but by then her self esteem has disintegrated as well.
 This is where the wife usually decides to leave, or if you are reading this article, decides to stick it out but knows there has to be some changes to make their marriage last.

-How do I know if he has narcissism?
-What are the signs?
+How do I know if he is a narcissist?

 There are primary traits that most narcissists display, although they probably won’t exhibit all of them and they will differ in intensity from individual to individual.
 Only a mental health professional can diagnose a personality disorder, but you can suspect it if your husband shows at least five of these signs: